an09mous/pyChat/ReadMe.txt

-This is a simple server and client application made in using socket programming.
-The main idea is to understand the server-client communication using a chatting system.
+This is a simple chat room application that allows multiple users to connect with each other and start chatting.
+It is made in python with the concepts of socket programming and multi threading.